 Unintended consequences

-In exercising the co-commissioning responsibilities, CCGs were required to establish a Primary Care Commissioning Committee (PCCC), which is a corporate decision-making committee.
+In exercising the co-commissioning responsibilities, CCGs were required to establish a Primary Care Commissioning Committee (PCCC), which is a decision-making committee.
 CCGs were given the flexibility to articulate each PCCC’s responsibilities, its membership, quorum, schedules, meetings frequency, accountability, procurement, and decision making.
 The initial guidance (NHS England, 2014c) only stipulated that the committee must have a lay and executive majority and have a lay chair.
 While this leaves room for local specificity in the process of shaping the governance structure, this also led to varying degrees of ambiguity in relation to what was expected from CCGs, or how best to define responsibilities, domains of operation, and lines of accountability.
 As we found in the early part of our longitudinal study following the development of CCGs (Checkland et al., 2016) (also see chapter 3), this flexibility led to considerable variation in the make-up of committees.
 There was a line of reporting from PCCC to the CCG Governing Body (GB), but the PCCC was set up as independent of the GB.
 Respondents in our case studies identified the PCCC as a ‘sort of governing body for primary care’ or as ‘sitting beside the governing body’.
 This caused concern in some CCGs over a possibility of the PCCC having an equal power to the GB.

 As NHSE still held the statutory responsibility, early in the process, there was some confusion around whether certain functions could be legally delegated to CCGs, for example complaints management.
 In the initial guidance (NHS England, 2014c), it was stated that delegated CCGs would be responsible for complaints management.
 However, NHSE later clarified that ‘under the current legal framework NHSE cannot delegate complaints management to CCGs, although a management arrangement could be implemented’ (NHS England, 2015b).
 Another example was freedom of information requests, as they covered both organisations.
 There was also an issue with ‘double delegation’.
 Several CCGs we spoke to told us that they had initially planned to form joint committees with neighbouring CCGs.
 In one of the CCGs, their application was signed off by NHSE before their own legal team advised them that it was a ‘double delegation’, which was not legally permitted (McDermott et al., 2016b).
 This led to some CCGs re-structuring their governance arrangement.